Burke’s Crunchy Cookies

 - Cream sugars and shortening well, then add eggs, one at a time and vanilla.
 Whisk flour, soda, baking powder together and add to sugar mixture.
 Lastly stir in (or use dough hook) oatmeal, rice krispies, and coconut, and chocolate chips.

-- Form into balls, press flat with your hand on an ungreased cookie sheet.
+- Form into balls and place on an ungreased cookie sheet.
 Bake at 350 for 8-10 minutes (I cooked mine for 9 minutes).
 They should look a bit undercooked.
 Cool on cookie sheet for 2 minutes, then cool the rest of the way on a cooling rack.
+Makes 4 dozen cookies.